Kylie Jenner: "Kylie" trademark

 In February 2017, Australian singer Kylie Minogue won a legal battle against Jenner for name trademark "Kylie".
 Jenner had filed a U.S. trademark application for use of the name "Kylie" for "advertising services" and "endorsement services" in 2015.

 Neon lip logo

 Sara Pope, a British painter whose work has been featured in art galleries in several cities across the globe, filed a lawsuit against Jenner and NBC Universal for the use of a neon lip logo.
 Pope stated that Jenner posted to her social media accounts an image that was remarkably similar to Pope's most famous piece, "Temptation Neon" and used it to promote Jenner's TV series Life of Kylie.
 TMZ reported that the production art created for the series, including the lip design, was created by a third party designer.

-Seed Beauty

-Seed Beauty filed a lawsuit against Coty and Kylie Cosmetics, alleging that Coty has purchased $600 million in Kylie Cosmetics stock from Jenner as a subterfuge to learn trade secrets.
+Workplace lawsuits

+In 2026, three former household employees filed employment-related lawsuits naming Jenner as a defendant.
+The lawsuits alleged workplace harassment and discrimination, retaliation, wage violations, and other employment-related claims.

+The first lawsuit was filed in April 2026 by former housekeeper Angelica Hernandez Vasquez, who alleged discrimination and harassment based on race, national origin, and religion, among other employment-related claims.
+The same month, a second former housekeeper, Juana Delgado Soto, filed a lawsuit also alleging racial discrimination, harassment, wage violations, and retaliation.

+In June 2026, a former private chef filed a lawsuit alleging that she had been required to work strenuous shifts during a pregnancy described as high-risk despite requesting accommodations.
+The plaintiff further alleged that physical strain and workload contributed to a miscarriage.
+The complaint also alleged discrimination, harassment, wage violations, and wrongful termination.